"I still remember writing a penance in school, 200 times, I must speak English!”

 Process:

-1. If making your own pie crust, make the pie dough and refrigerate for an hour.
+1. If making your own pie crust, make the pie dough and refrigerate for 30 minutes.

 2. If using fresh pumpkin, clean out the pumpkin, remove the skin, cut pumpkin into cubes, and cook over the stove in covered pot, along with two tablespoons of butter.
 Once the pieces are softened, remove from stove and mash in a metal bowl.
 Set aside to cool.